lacazeto/ai-agent-and-db/README.md

 https://huggingface.co/deepseek-ai/deepseek-coder-1.3b-instruct

-When running the llm_server.py for the 1st time, the LLM will be automatically added to your ~/.cache/huggingface/hub folder.
+When running the `llm_server.py` or `src/main.py` for the 1st time, the LLM will be automatically added to your ~/.cache/huggingface/hub folder.